rubenerd/rubenerd.com/content/page/omake.markdown

   Australia.

 * **[Australian Internationl School, Singapore](http://www.ais.com.sg)**:
   My primary and secondary school when we lived in Singapore.
-Ah AIS, so many memories, some of them good!
+Some great teachers, even if they moved the campus three times and didn't do the best upkeep of said!

 * **[Ascot State School, Brisbane](https://ascottss.eq.edu.au)**:
   My primary school when we lived briefly in Brisbane, Australia.
 A very traditional place,